wrkzcoin/wrkzcoin/COMPILE.md

 - RocksDB
 - Zstd

+### Optional: ZeroMQ (daemon publisher)

+ZMQ support is enabled by default at configure time (`ENABLE_ZMQ=ON`), but it is auto-disabled with a CMake warning if `libzmq` is not found.

+- Runtime feature: daemon `--zmq-pub` and `--no-zmq`
+- Default endpoint: `tcp://127.0.0.1:17857`

+For Linux builds:

+- Install headers/libs: `libzmq3-dev` and `libsodium-dev`
+- For portable/static builds, make sure static archives exist:
+  - `/usr/lib/x86_64-linux-gnu/libzmq.a`
+  - `/usr/lib/x86_64-linux-gnu/libsodium.a`

+If you changed dependencies, use a fresh build dir (or clear cache) so CMake does not reuse stale `ZMQ_LIBRARY` values.

 ### Boost status (updated)

 Boost is no longer required as a broad/full dependency package in build docs.